anegg0/gr0wing-hugo/content/posts/2013-08-12-money-philanthropy-and-personal-safety.md

 It&#8217;s a classic idea, but people usually forget it&#8230;

-It is also a good way to weigh the &#8220;Independence&#8221;  of your financial advisor.
+It is also a good way to weigh the "Independence"  of your financial advisor.
 If he absolutely wants to invest all your money in a particular support, there might be a good reason &#8230; FOR HIM/HER &#8230; to do so.
 Perhaps a better commission on this particular product ?

 Your advisor must propose to you a vast range of supports to safely invest your money, spreading the risk.